 Who Will Pull Santa’s Sleigh? by Russ Willms

-It’s Santa’s first Christmas which means he’s still figuring out the logistics of visiting children all over the world.
+It’s Santa’s first Christmas which means he’s still figuring out the logistics of visiting children all over the world and what an adventure it will be.
 He has a sleigh – now he needs some animals to pull it.
 But when he puts out an ad, he gets lots of interest from animals that just don’t seem like quite the right fit for this most important Christmas job.

 The Little Owl & the Big Tree by Jonah Winter, illustrated by Jeanette Winter